gerrittoenges/macros_jointfrailty/README.md

 # Overview

-Supplementary material for the publication of Gerrit Toenges and Antje Jahn-Eimermacher (2019): Computational issues in fitting joint frailty models for recurrent events with an associated terminal event, *Computer Methods and Programs in Biomedicine*.
+Supplementary material for the publication of Gerrit Toenges and Antje Jahn-Eimermacher (2019): Computational issues in fitting joint frailty models for recurrent events with an associated terminal event, *Computer Methods and Programs in Biomedicine*, https://doi.org/10.1016/j.cmpb.2019.105259.

 The supplementary material contains SAS-macros for the generation and analysis of joint frailty data, along with comprehensive manuals.